cambridge-cares/TheWorldAvatar/thermo/README.md

   Download from http://ftp.gnu.org/gnu/glpk/
   Versions that have been used successfully include 4.52.1, 4.58, and 4.59.

+* Gaussian files and other files that may be useful for unit testing can be found in an older (and much bigger) version of this git repository: vienna/home/userspace/CoMoCommon/Archive/Codes/CARES/thermochemistry-BEFORE-CLEAN-2020-12-07 DO NOT COMMIT ANY OF THESE FILES TO THIS GIT REPOSITORY!

 ### Database configuration ###

 MolHub connects to an RDF4J triple-store.